cloudflarearchive/cloudflare-elastic/README.md

 This lambda function will collect Cloudflare logs from an S3 bucket and forward them to an Elasticsearch cluster running on **[Elastic Cloud](https://cloud.elastic.co)**.

+The official documentation can be found on [Cloudflare's](https://developers.cloudflare.com/logs/analytics-integrations/elastic/) site

 ### Build
 **```./gradlew clean build```**